-This Cobb Salad Recipe is not only incredibly delicious and easy to make, it’s gorgeous to look at.
-Learn how to make a cobb salad and plate it!
+This Cobb Salad Recipe is not only incredibly delicious and easy to make, it’s gorgeous, too!

 One of the things I often hear when talking to people about cooking is “Oh, I could never do what you do.”
 Which always strikes me, because either I don’t think highly enough of what I do or they think too low of what they’re capable of.